-5 Days Salkantay Trek with Inca Trail to Machu Picchu
+Salkantay Wilderness Trek + Short Inca Trail to Machu Picchu 5 Days

-The Salkantay Trek + Short Inca Trail to Machu Picchu 5 Days / 4 Nights is one of the most complete trekking adventures to Machu Picchu.
-It brings together the wild beauty of Salkantay, the history of the Classic Inca Trail, the magic of the Short Inca Trail, and the unforgettable arrival to Machu Picchu through the Sun Gate.
+The Salkantay Wilderness Trek + Short Inca Trail to Machu Picchu 5 Days / 4 Nights is one of the most complete trekking adventures to Machu Picchu.
+It combines the wild beauty of Salkantay, a remote connection with the Classic Inca Trail, the magic of the Short Inca Trail, and the unforgettable arrival to Machu Picchu through the Sun Gate.

 This journey is perfect for travelers who want more than a regular trek.
-You will visit the famous Humantay Lake, sleep at our exclusive Salka Glamp campsite, hike beside the powerful Salkantay Mountain, explore the remote Pampacahuana Valley, walk part of the Classic Inca Trail, and finish with the famous Short Inca Trail to Machu Picchu.
+You will visit the famous Humantay Lake, sleep at our exclusive Salka Glamp campsite, hike near Salkantay Lake, cross the high Frozen Inca Pass / Inca Chiriasca Pass, descend through the peaceful Pampacahuana Valley, walk part of the Classic Inca Trail, and finish with the famous Short Inca Trail to Machu Picchu.

-Along the way, you will discover quiet valleys, high mountain passes, ancient Inca sites, glacier-fed lakes, and original Inca paths.
-On Day 4, you will enter Machu Picchu through the legendary Sun Gate (Inti Punku) and enjoy your first breathtaking views from the upper part of the citadel.
-Then, on Day 5, you return early in the morning to explore the heart of Machu Picchu, including its most important temples, palaces, terraces, water fountains, and sacred buildings.
+Along the way, you will discover quiet valleys, high mountain passes, glacier-fed lakes, ancient Inca sites, and original Inca paths.
+On Day 4, you will enter Machu Picchu through the legendary Sun Gate (Inti Punku) and enjoy your first breathtaking views from the upper area of the citadel.
+On Day 5, you return early to explore Machu Picchu with your guide, including its most important temples, palaces, terraces, water channels, and sacred spaces.

 This trek is ideal if you want:

-- A unique route that combines Salkantay, the Classic Inca Trail, and the Short Inca Trail
+- A unique route that combines Salkantay, part of the Classic Inca Trail, and the Short Inca Trail.

-- Big mountain landscapes, glacier lakes, and peaceful valleys far from the crowds
+- Big mountain landscapes, glacier lakes, and peaceful valleys far from the busiest trekking routes.

-- A real Inca Trail experience without doing the full 4-day Classic Inca Trail
+- A real Inca Trail experience without hiking the full 4-day Classic Inca Trail.

-- The unforgettable moment of walking into Machu Picchu through the Sun Gate
+- The emotional moment of walking into Machu Picchu through the Sun Gate.

-- Two Machu Picchu experiences: first from the upper viewpoint, then a full guided visit the next morning
+- Two Machu Picchu experiences: first from the upper route, then a guided visit the next morning.

 Tour Highlights

-- Spend the night in a hotel in Ollantaytambo, one of the most beautiful towns in the Sacred Valley
+- Spend the night in Ollantaytambo, one of the most beautiful living Inca towns in the Sacred Valley.

-- See Machu Picchu twice: first from the upper viewpoint in the afternoon, then again the next morning during your guided tour
+- See Machu Picchu twice: first from the upper route in the afternoon, then again the next morning during your guided tour.

-Salkantay + Short Inca Trail Trek at a Glance
+Salkantay Wilderness Trek + Short Inca Trail at a Glance

 Day 1: Cusco → Soraypampa → Humantay Lake → Salkantaypampa — Salka Glamp